srishti-pandey-31/reddit-bot/README.md

 # reddit-bot
-Using python I have made a project creating reddit bot.
+Using python I have made a project creating Reddit bot.
+It fetches top few posts and its URL as entered by the user.